mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "Don't jump, Melna!
 All of us can outswim you," Shinna yelled.
 Thi was standing only a few paces away from her.
 Melna looked down at the water, at the maman who was waiting for her, and imagined jumping in after hae.
 But Melna knew that it would only bring more trouble for both of them.
 She waited until she saw the maman swim off toward land and then let herself down off of the railing.
 Shinna could see her scars now, and hae face was full of horror.

-"I thought I could trust you," Melna said.
-"But you locked me in with that dog of a man–"
+"I trusted you," Melna said.
+"But I was never more than a ransom to you."

-"My crew.
-They–"

-"I know you were both planning to sell me for ransom."

 Her tones were stiff and incisive, like the bristles of an anomin pine in the desert.

 "We all need something," said Shinna.
-Hae face was flush with relentless tension and unquestionable doubt.
+Hae expression was an attempt to be stoic, flushed red with relentless tension and unquestionable doubt.

 Many of the crew had rushed to the doorway to stowage to investigate the source of the smoke, but Shinna wasn't going to let her out of hae sight.